erikbaas/ComplexSocialModeling/mesa-models/Sugarscape/notes.md

 ##In the center, with proper regrowth formula and amenity=sugar, agents need to keep moving and cleaning because other agents throw shit into their territory for a time.
 Almost always still a dump in center

 ##The stronger the impact of pollution, the less space gets cleared out

+##With replacement, pollution increase is linear
+##Without replacement, curves off

+##With better agents, do I get better results?